City will continue to test some graphic road safety ads after pulling others | CBC News

 "It's a shocking campaign.
 It's supposed to start conversation," he said.

-Ad campaigns like this are successful at generating conversation and awareness, Simon said.
-But less is known about the effectiveness of whether these ads can actually change behaviour, he added.
+Ad campaigns like this are successful at generating conversation and awareness, Simon said, but less is known about the effectiveness of whether these ads can actually change behaviour.

 Some people respond well to "fear-type tactics" in ad campaigns, whereas others might be more driven by the fear of fines or other enforcement measures, Simon said.